 Rav Huna the son of Rav Nassan asked from the verse which states that their young were confined at home.
 Is it possible for cows less than three years of age to give birth?
-Have we not learned: In the case of a cow or of a donkey which is three years old [the one born] certainly belongs to the Kohen; from that age upward this is doubtful?

-The Gemara concludes that the explanation must be like we originally answered (that it was a special ruling of the moment).
+The Gemora concludes that the explanation must be like we originally answered (that it was a special ruling of the moment).

-It is written regarding the cows that carried the Ark: The cows set out on the direct path on the road to Beis Shemesh.
-What is vayisharnah?
+It is written regarding the cows that carried the Ark: vayisharnah.